-- Free from convoluted relationships with investment banks.
+- Free of convoluted relationships with investment banks.

-- Able to rapidly grow sales and cash flow.
+- Able to grow its sales and cash flow exponentially.

-And one more thing: You want a company whose stock hasn't hit Wall Street's radar yet.
-That way, you can benefit from pent-up demand when earnings and revenue pick up and the sell-side analysts finally catch on.
+And one more thing: Our odds of hitting one out of the park increase dramatically if we can find a stock that hasn't hit Wall Street's radar yet.
+That way, you're positioned to benefit from pent-up demand when earnings and revenues pick up, and the sell-side analysts start piling on.

-That's not to say that finding them is easy, but it can be done.
+All of which is not to imply that finding these guys is easy, but it can be done.
 More than anything, we need to be patient and pick our spots.
-Even better, we can take a cue from my boss Tom Gardner's Motley Fool Hidden Gems method and seek out companies that have market caps of less than $2 billion that offer:
+Even better, we can take a cue from Motley Fool co-founder Tom Gardner's Motley Fool Hidden Gems method and seek out companies with market caps of less than $2 billion that offer us:

-- Solid management with big stakes in the companies.
+- Solid management with big stakes in the company.